Bucky24/DungeonDashers2/docs/entity.md

 | action | A COMBAT_ACTION from the GameContext |
 | times | The number of times to take the action.
 Defaults 1 |

+### canTakeActions

+The canTakeAction method returns a boolean indicating if the Entity has enough action points to take the given actions, one after another.
+It takes in an array of arrays, where each inner array has hte action to take, and the times to take it.

 ### moveTowards

 The moveTowards method allows the Entity to move a certain number of steps along a path towards given coordinates.
 Returns true if the movement was successful.